Southwind

 ARC GUIDELINE SUMMARY

-Architectural forms are available for download by clicking the appropriate link below, or from the Association Manager.
-Completed forms can be mailed, faxed, or emailed.
+Architectural forms can be downloaded by clicking the appropriate link below or from the Association Manager.
+Completed forms can also be mailed or emailed.
 Click here for contact information.

-To ensure an expedient and thorough review of your request, please provide detailed information.
-For example, for a pool request, you should include a current survey, with the setback dimensions of the existing building on all four sides, the covenant setbacks, the proposed setbacks for the pool and the location of the filter and pump equipment.
-The type of pool enclosure should also be specified, e.g. screened in structure, or fence.
+Please provide detailed information to ensure an expedient and thorough review of your request.
+For example, for a pool request, you should include a current survey with the setback dimensions of the existing building on all four sides, the covenant setbacks, the proposed setbacks for the pool, and the location of the filter and pump equipment.
+The type of pool enclosure, e.g., screened-in structure or fence, should also be specified.

 Ancillary Structures.
-Allowable structures include: pet house, hothouse or greenhouse, pool house, outdoor fireplace or barbecue pit, swimming pools and mechanical installation in connection therewith.
+Allowable structures include a pet house, hothouse or greenhouse, pool house, outdoor fireplace or barbecue pit, swimming pools, and mechanical installation.
 ARC approval is required.

 Garage Apartments.
 No garage apartment may be constructed.

 Sheds.
-No shed, trailer, tent or other temporary or movable building or structure of any kind are permitted.
+No shed, trailer, tent, or other temporary or movable building or structure is permitted.

 Antennas and Satellite Dishes.
 Based on an FCC ruling, residents are allowed to have video antennas including direct-to-home satellite dishes that are less than one meter (39.37") in diameter, TV antennas, and wireless cable antennas.
 This equipment must NOT be visible from the street.

 Green Energy Initiatives.
-The SPOA supports green energy initiative such as solar panels, clotheslines and other passive energy initiatives.
+The SPOA supports green energy initiatives such as solar panels, clotheslines, and other passive energy initiatives.
 The resident should attempt to minimize visibility from the street.

 Fences.
-Preferred fences are the black aluminum type common in Southwind, normally no taller than four (4) feet.
-ALL fences must be approved by the ARC.
+Preferred fences are the black aluminum type common in Southwind, usually no taller than four (4) feet.
+The ARC must approve ALL other fences.

 Flagpoles.
-Subject to building codes and zoning and easement setbacks, homeowners may have a freestanding flagpole of no more than 20 feet high, and display one official US flag, not larger than 4 1/2 feet by 6 feet, and an additional flag of the same size or smaller, representing the State of Florida, US Army, Navy, Air Force, Marines, Coast Guard, or a POW-MIA flag.
+Subject to building codes, zoning, and easement setbacks, homeowners may have a freestanding flagpole no more than 20 feet high and display one official US flag, not larger than 4 1/2 feet by 6 feet, and an additional flag of the same size or smaller representing the State of Florida, the US Army, Navy, Air Force, Marines, Coast Guard, or a POW-MIA flag.

 Access ramp.
-Any resident may construct an access ramp if a resident or occupant of the parcel has a medical necessity or disability that requires a ramp for egress and ingress.
+Any resident or occupant of the parcel may construct an access ramp if they have a medical necessity or disability that requires egress and ingress.
 Special conditions apply; please ensure you have ARC approval before construction.

 Security signs.
 Any parcel owner may display a sign of reasonable size provided by a contractor for security services within 10 feet of any entrance to the home.